usarica/LHEAnalyzer/LHEAnalyzer/README.md

 ```
 eval $(./setup.sh env)
 ```
-to set up environment variables.
+to set up the environment variables.

 You can do
 ```